humphs078/pands-project/README.md

 species across all the feature combinations supporting the observations made from the histogram plots.

 ### Multivariate Analysis
 The pandas.plotting module is capable of producing multivariate analysis.
-This module was used to produce all of the plots in this section.
+This module was used to produce the plots in this section.

 #### Andrew's Curves